Giovanni Monastra, Yula Sambuy, Simonetta Ferruzza, Daniela Ferrari and Giulia Ranaldi* Pages 1305 - 1311 ( 7 )

 Objective: The in vivo study was conducted on healthy volunteers in two phases.
 Subjects received a single oral myo-inositol dose.
 After 7 days washout, the same subjects were administered a single dose of myo-inositol and α-lactalbumin.
 Cmax, Tmax and AUC for myo-inositol in plasma were calculated from samples collected at different times.
 Transepithelial myo-inositol passage, with or without addition of digested α-lactalbumin, was measured in vitro in differentiated Caco-2 cells and compared to transepithelial electrical resistance and phenol red passage.

-Myo-inositol, a-lactalbumin, pharmacokinetics, healthy volunteers, bioactive peptides, bioavailability, absorption enhancers, intestinal permeability.
+Myo-inositol, α-lactalbumin, pharmacokinetics, healthy volunteers, bioactive peptides, bioavailability, absorption enhancers, intestinal permeability.

-Department of Experimental Medicine, University of Rome “La Sapienza”, Rome, Council for agricultural research and economics.
-Center for Food and Nutrition, Rome, Council for agricultural research and economics.
-Center for Food and Nutrition, Rome, Department of Molecular Medicine, University of Rome “La Sapienza”, Rome, Council for agricultural research and economics.
-Center for Food and Nutrition, Rome
+Department of Experimental Medicine, University of Rome , Council for Agricultural Research and Economics, Center for Food and Nutrition, Rome, Council for Agricultural Research and Economics, Center for Food and Nutrition, Rome, Department of Molecular Medicine, University of Rome , Council for Agricultural Research and Economics, Center for Food and Nutrition, Rome